jinyu-tn/EC601_Project/README.md

    I, the customer, should be able to see my daily, monthly and yearly finance transactions.

    I, the customer, want to get advice on upgrading consumption pattern.

+   I, the customer, can have a parent control feature where I can see my child(s) expense pattern.

    I, the customer, should be able to check how much I spent on  a specific category, like food, transport, clothing, etc.